 Safe and Nutritious Ingredients

-Certain meats, including: Beef, lamb, organ meat, turkey, and chicken.
-(But avoid bacon, ham, and fat trimmings, which can cause indigestion and other stomach problem, and even pancreatitis, an inflammation of the pancreas that can be fatal in extreme cases.)
+Certain meats, including beef, lamb, organ meat, turkey, and chicken.
+(But avoid bacon, ham, and fat trimmings, which can cause indigestion and other stomach problems and even pancreatitis, an inflammation of the pancreas that can be fatal in extreme cases.)

-Certain fruits, including: Apples, bananas, blueberries, oranges, and many others.
-(Steer clear of grapes, raisins, currants, unripe (green) tomatoes, the pits/stems of cherries, and the cores/seeds of apples.
-All of these can be highly toxic to dogs, especially if eaten frequently or in large amounts.)
+Certain fruits, including apples, bananas, blueberries, oranges, and many others (steer clear of grapes, raisins, currants, unripe (green) tomatoes, the pits and stems of cherries, and the cores and seeds of apples), can be highly toxic to dogs, especially if eaten frequently or in large amounts.

-Certain herbs and spices, including: Basil, ginger, parsley, aloe vera, and rosemary.
-(But say no to salt, garlic, nutmeg, cocoa powder, pepper, and a handful of other herbs and spices that can make your dog ill — sometimes dangerously so.
-Also, just keep in mind that your dog doesn't need much spice at all — always better to err toward bland.)
+Certain herbs and spices, including basil, ginger, parsley, aloe vera, and rosemary.
+But say no to salt, garlic, nutmeg, cocoa powder, pepper, and a handful of other herbs and spices that can make your dog ill—sometimes dangerously so.
+Also, just keep in mind that your dog doesn't need much spice at all—it's always better to err toward bland.

 Speaking of which...

 If you want to make homemade dog treats, this is absolutely critical to bear in mind that many foods that are safe for humans are toxic and even life-threatening to dogs.